There is little validity to lists like these, but here are mine anyway – just for the record.

 While I place little store in critical consensus – I’m too often at variance with the popular view to accord it much relevance – I do keep an eye on what’s causing a splash and on some awards shortlists (eg: Golden Globe), and make an effort to catch the contenders.

 There are very few people whose taste in film and TV correlates closely with mine, but I do have one source of recommendations I act on (hi Matt and thanks for all the great tips!).

 Inevitably, I have missed some gems, especially on TV.
 There is such a proliferation of quality product in that area at the moment that I just don’t have time to catch it all – not even close.

 I am only assessing films released in Australia in 2019.
 Some may be 2018 films we got later.
 Some much-lauded 2019 films have not been released here yet.

-Also, I missed some well-received films, including the following: Sorry We Missed You, Jojo Rabbit, 1917, Ford v Ferrari, Knives Out, Little Women.
+Also, I missed some well-received films, including the following: Sorry We Missed You, Jojo Rabbit, 1917, Ford v Ferrari, Little Women.
 My best-ofs for 2019 are far from definitive, then.

 For better or worse, here they are…

 Best Films of 2019 (alphabetical order, linked to my reviews where applicable)

 Joker – Ignore the naysayers.
 Superb on all levels.